CZ-NIC/knot/doc/operation.rst

 .. [#fn-hc] This constant is hardcoded.

-.. _Handling, zonefile, journal, changes, serials:
+.. _Handling, zone file, journal, changes, serials:

 Handling zone file, journal, changes, serials
 =============================================

-Some configuration options regarding zone file and journal, together with operation procedures, might lead to unexpected results.
+Some configuration options regarding the zone file and journal, together with operation procedures, might lead to unexpected results.
 This chapter shall point out some interference and both recommend and warn before some combinations thereof.
 Unfortunately, there is no optimal combination of configuration options,